tally0818/HyperBand/README.md

- The main idea of the Hyperband algorithm is trying _Successive Halving algorithms_ on different _“exploration vs. exploitation trade-offs”_ while the total budget of resources is fixed.
+ The main idea of the Hyperband algorithm is trying _Successive Halving algorithms_ on different _“n vs. B/n trade-offs”_ while the total budget of resources B is fixed.
 According to the paper, testing 5 different trade-offs will be reasonable.
 The pseudo-code of HyperBand follows.

 ![Pseudo-Code](/pseudo_code.png)